-There are three components that need to be set up for the Diver6 System to be operational.
-These are:
+Three components need to be set up for the Diver6 System to be operational:

 - 1. Fitting the Diver6 System Equipment (Diver Modem) to the diver's SCUBA set. - 2.
 Plugging in the Topside Modem to the Battery Unit and Monitoring Computer and placing it in the water. - 3.
 Configuring the Monitoring Computer and monitoring a Dive Job.